jmcook1186/beacon-light-client/README.md

 # Lighthouse Light Client

-*** This light client is still in very early development *** It aims to be a functional prototype, but is curently way off even that!
+*** WARNING This light client is still in very early development! ***

-The initial aim of this repository is to build a prototype Beacon Chain light client in Rust following the following specs: https://github.com/ethereum/annotated-spec/blob/master/altair/sync-protocol.md#minimal-light-client
+The initial aim of this repository is to build a prototype Beacon Chain light client in Rust following the following specs: https://github.com/ethereum/annotated-spec/blob/master/altair/sync-protocol.md#minimal-light-client.
+The initial aim is to have a working prototype that tracks finalized blocks, then later expanding the scope to track the head of the chain.

 ## Design